Data Logging Shield with SD Card Slot and Real-Time Clock

 Here we have a Data logging shield for your Arduino.
 This unit comes fully assembled and ready to use.

-Now you can easily save data to a FAT16 or FAT32 formatted SD card and the included real-time clock will timestamp all your data with the current time.
+Now you can easily save data to a FAT16 or FAT32 formatted SD card, and the included real-time clock will timestamp all your data with the current time.

-What is Arduino Shield?
+What is an Arduino Shield?

 Arduino